Elliot Ekmark

-Elliot Ekmark (born 29 January 2002) is a Swedish professional ice hockey centre for IF Björklöven in the HockeyAllsvenskan (Allsv) on loan from Linköping HC of the Swedish Hockey League (SHL).
+Elliot Ekmark (born 29 January 2002) is a Swedish professional ice hockey centre for Kalmar HC in the HockeyAllsvenskan (Allsv).

 Playing career

 Ekmark made his professional debut during the 2019–20 season where he appeared in four games for Linköping HC.
 He was drafted in the seventh round, 198th overall, by the Florida Panthers in the 2020 NHL Entry Draft.

+On 25 April 2025, Ekmark left Linköping HC to sign a two-year contract with Allsvenskan club, Kalmar HC.

 International play

 Ekmark will represent Sweden at the 2022 World Junior Ice Hockey Championships.